prof-rossetti/georgetown-opim-557-201710/notes/computer-networks/notes.md

 A **computer network** is a system of interconnected computers which use "communications media" to transmit data to each other.

 **Communications media** refer to the pathways, or methods, by which data are transmitted.
-Cable media transmit information over physical wires or cables, whereas broadcast media transmit information through electromagnetic waves.
+Cable media transmit information over physical wires or cables, whereas broadcast media (e.g. Bluetooth, WiFi, Cellular radio, Satellite radio) transmit information through electromagnetic waves.

 ## The Internet